Teaching, Learning, and Leadership, MSEd

 |Total Course Units||10|

+The elective courses should contribute substantively to a student's area of specialization.
 The 545 course number is used to denote an experimental course offered for the first time, and several sections of 545 may be offered in a single semester.

 Candidates for the M.S.Ed. degree must demonstrate knowledge of the field of education beyond the area of specialization.
 This requirement is met by satisfying the distribution requirement.
-To meet the distribution requirement, students must complete one approved graduate level (500 and above) GSE course outside the student’s area of specialization, earning a grade of "B" or better.
+To meet the distribution requirement, students must complete one approved graduate level (5000 and above) GSE course outside the student’s area of specialization, earning a grade of "B" or better.
 Students should check with their program manager for a list of courses approved to fulfill the distribution requirement.
 Further requirements regarding these courses may be specified by each division.

-The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2020 and later.
+The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2022 and later.
 Students should consult with their academic program regarding final certifications and requirements for graduation.